tomdamelio/tomdamelio.github.io/_pages/about.md

 Beyond the academic world, I am passionate about making knowledge of neuroscience and human behavior accessible and beneficial to different sectors of society.

 In this pursuit, I co-founded [Neurotransmitiendo](https://www.neurotransmitiendo.org/), a communication and education NGO in neuroscience and psychology in Latin America with a 20,000 community.
 Additionally, I am the team leader of [NeuroTechX](https://neurotechx.com/) Buenos Aires, where we endeavor to grow the neurotech industry in the region.

+Building at [Purple Gaze](https://purplegaze.io/), an eye-tracking company, where I work as a data scientist.

 ## 🚨 Latest News!